-A personalized calibration profile enables the Vuforia SDK to position content accurately for a user's unique visual perspective when wearing the device.
+A personalized calibration profile enables Vuforia Engine to position content accurately for a user's unique visual perspective when wearing the device.
 This is why calibration is recommended for all users and especially those who wear glasses or contact lenses.

 Using the Calibration Assistant

 Follow these steps to load the Vuforia Calibration assistant and generate a custom calibration profile to use with your digital eyewear apps.
 During this process, you should position the headset so that it is comfortable and the display area is centered in their field of view.
 You should also be wearing any corrective lenses that you will normally wear when using a digital eyewear device.
 It is important that the calibration measurements reflect conditions that are consistent with how you will see things when using the device.

 Calibration Assistant Intro Screen